 In the ongoing abortion debate in Ireland there is a lot of misinformation, misconceptions and stretching of the truth.
-In this document we aim to give informative, factual, and clear answers to the most frequent questions we have been asked and expect to be asked in the run up to a referendum and beyond.
+In this document we aim to give informative, factual, and clear answers to the most frequent questions we have been asked and are likely to be asked in the future.

 At the Abortion Rights Campaign our goal is for free, safe and legal abortion to be available in Ireland to any person who requests one and we believe (and research has consistently shown) that criminalizing abortions doesn’t reduce abortions – it only puts women in danger and makes access more difficult.